mase1981/uc-intg-musiccast/README.md

 ## Features

-This integration provides comprehensive control of your Yamaha MusicCast audio devices directly from your Unfolded Circle Remote, supporting a wide range of audio control and streaming functions.
+This integration provides comprehensive control of your Yamaha MusicCast audio devices directly from your Unfolded Circle Remote, supporting a wide range of audio control and streaming functions. **Multi-device support** allows you to control up to 10 MusicCast devices from a single integration.

 ### 🎵 **Media Player Control**